McGill-NLP/llm2vec/docs/_pages/tutorial.md

 ```python
 tokenizer.mask_token = "_"
 ```
+The bi-directional LLaMA model can now be trained with masked next token prediction.

+## Conclusion
+In this tutorial, we have shown how to enable bidirectional connections in a decoder-only LLM and train it with masked next token prediction (first two steps of LLM2Vec).
+The resulting model can be further fine-tuned with supervised data or used for unsupervised contrastive learning.
+To learn more about LLM2Vec, check out our [project page](https://mcgill-nlp.github.io/llm2vec/).

 <!-- point to other resources for simcse and supervised training, as well as pointer to our code -->